 Water plays a significant role in many bodily functions, including regulating your temperature, removing waste, and helping your brain function.
 Fatigue is one of the symptoms of mild dehydration, so if you are feeling tired, pay close attention to your water intake.

 While drinking when you are thirsty is a good rule to follow, keep in mind that your sense of thirst diminishes with age, so set a reminder if you need to.
-In addition to drinking small amounts of water throughout the day, you can snack on fruits and vegetables with high water content (strawberries, cantaloupe, celery, squash, etc.), to stay hydrated.
+In addition to drinking small amounts of water throughout the day, you can snack on fruits and vegetables with high water content (strawberries, cantaloupe, celery, squash, etc.), to help you stay hydrated.

 Avoid sugary drinks like soda and fruit juice as they can cause your blood sugar to spike.
-Try to limit your caffeine later in the day, as too much might interfere with your sleep.
+Try to limit caffeine later in the day, as too much might interfere with your sleep.
 If plain water is unappealing, try adding lemon or lime slices – just limit how much and how often, as the acid can erode the enamel in your teeth.